camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/20-migrate-from-fox/10-migrate-pa.html.md

 *   Adjust the `processes.xml` to the new format, see [Process Applications](ref:/guides/user-guide/#process-applications-the-processesxml-deployment-descriptor).
 *   If you completely migrate to our new distro you have to adjust your `persistence.xml` from **FoxEngineDS** to **ProcessEngine**
 *   If you use the new camunda Tasklist component you have to adjust the `formKey`, as described in the [Getting Started](http://camunda.org/implement/getting-started.html) section.
 We will provide more information soon.
 For JSF-Formkeys your formkey should have the following format: `/<application-context-path>/<form>.jsf`.
 E.g.: `/loan-approval/request-loan.jsf`
-*   If you use the `fox.taskForm` bean as described in [Add forms to your Process Application](https://app.camunda.com/confluence/display/foxUserGuide/Add+forms+to+your+Process+Application), you have to make sure to have the `camunda-engine-cdi` dependency on your classpath:
+*   If you use the `fox.taskForm` bean, make sure you have the `camunda-engine-cdi` dependency on your classpath:

     ```xml
     <dependency>